samanthamroz/ClickIt-/README.md

 - `Mouse Button(s)` - Which button triggers the event
 - `OnClickEvent()` - UnityEvent with methods to be triggered
 - `Delay (Seconds)` - Amount of time after a successful click to wait before triggering the UnityEvent
-- `Timeout (Seconds)` - Amount of time after a succesful click that clicks will no longer be registered.
+- `Timeout (Seconds)` - Amount of time after a succesful click after which subsequent clicks will no longer be registered.
 - `Cooldown (Seconds)` - Amount of time after a successful click that another click will not trigger another instance of the UnityEvent
 - `Buffer (Seconds)` - Amount of time before the cooldown is completed that inputs will be "buffered".
 For example, if Cooldown = 1 second and Buffer = 0.1 second, then if the button is clicked in the last 0.1 second before the cooldown time is completed, a click will still trigger when the cooldown is fully up.